sushruth1beeti/gatsby-blog/content/posts/2019-09-15-what-the-hell-are-design-patterns-and-why-i-need-them.md

 Let's say you're the manager of the famous circus in your town.
 And you want to provide  pre-booking to your show, how are you going to solve this problem?

 _TICKETS!!_ You can give all your audience tickets after pre-booking, which they can use as entry on the day of the show.
 Well, this example is quiet obvious, this solution has existed forever.
-Whenever there is a question of pre-payment for a service that would be offered in the future, you can use ticketing as a solution.
-There is a common occurrence in the question which becomes a **Pattern** and a pre-existing solution which can be reused according to the context.
-This becomes very useful in software development, to record experience, observe patterns in designing object-oriented software.
+Whenever there is a question of pre-payment for a service that would be offered in the future, you can use ticketing as a solution. _There is a common occurrence in the question which becomes a pattern and a pre-existing solution which can be reused according to the context._ This becomes very useful in software development, to record experience, observe patterns in designing object-oriented software.

 ## Definition:

 Design patterns make it easier to reuse successful designs and architectures.
 Expressing proven techniques as design patterns makes them more accessible to developers of new systems.
 Design patterns help you choose design alternatives that make a system reusable and avoid alternatives that compromise reusability. _Put simply, design patterns help a designer get a design "right" faster._

+_In Software terms, design patterns are descriptions of communicating objects and classes that are customized to solve a general design problem in a particular context._

 ![Steel Structure](/media/structure.jpg "Elements Of A Pattern")

-## Elements In Design Pattern:
+## Elements In A Design Pattern:

+* **Pattern Name:** Naming a pattern is very important, it gives us the higher-level abstraction of what the pattern is about.
+It makes it easier to think about designs and to communicate them and their trade-offs to others.
+Finding good names is equally hard.
+* **Problem:** The problem describes when to apply the pattern.
+It explains the problem and its context.
+It might describe specific design problems such as how to represent algorithms as objects.
+* **Solution:** The solution describes the elements that make up the design, their relationships, responsibilities, and collaborations.
+The solution doesn't describe a particular concrete design or implementation, because a pattern is like a template that can be applied in many different situations.
+So the solution needs to fine tuned according to the domain you're working on.
+* **Consequences:** The consequences are the results and trade-offs of applying the pattern.
+They are critical for evaluating design alternatives and for understanding the costs and benefits of applying the pattern.
+The consequences for software often concern space and time trade-offs.

+## Types Of Design Patterns:

+According to the Gang Of Four (the four authors who wrote about design patterns in software development\
+) design patterns can be broadly divided into three categories:

+* **Creational Patterns:**
+* **Structural Patterns:**
+* **Behavorial Patterns:**